authgear/authgear-server/docs/specs/user-profile/design.md

 - `type: string` and `format: uri` is `<input type="text">` with validation.
 - `type: string` and `format: date-time` is rendered using a library.

+## Roles

+A role is an opaque string defined by the developer.

+The Admin API is the only way to manipulate roles.
+The portal uses the Admin API to offer a GUI to manage roles.

+The developer can:

+- Create a role
+- Delete a role
+- Rename a role
+- Add a role to an end-user
+- Remove a role from an end-user

+A role internally is referenced by an ID, however, it is referenced by its name externally.

+An end-user has zero or more roles.

+The name of a role must only consist of alphanumeric characters, hyphen, dot and underscore.
+The name of a role must be non-empty.

 ## Access control

 Access control on standard attributes and custom attributes are defined per party.
 There are 4 parties.

+Roles are always publicly readable.

 ### The end-user